giiulia/SummerSchoolProject/Analysis/README.md

 Source code: [avg_wf_vs_avg_phase](avg_wf_VS_avg_phase-NOerrors.ipynb) \
 With this method you can see a tendency towards an average phase of 0 degrees.

-If the average is computed in time domain the average of the waveforms will be referred to as the average waveform, if the average is computed in frequency domain the average of the spectra will be referred to as the average FFT.
+> **Naming convetions:** If the average is computed in time domain the average of the waveforms will be referred to as the average waveform, if the average is computed in frequency domain the average of the spectra will be referred to as the average FFT.
 The term reconstructed refers to a waveform (or a spectrum) that is the inverse Fourier transform (or the Fourier transform) of an average in frequency (or time) domain.

 ## Comparison A VS B